-The KIDs do not play a role in product selection per se; there are other sources of information here.
-The KIDs, which are designed as information documents for retail investors, are also not suitable as a basis for product comparisons by the sales offices.
-For the purpose of product approval, the sales offices have designed separate technical solutions to obtain the required information.
+The KIDs do not play a major role in product selection per se; there are other sources of information here.
+The KIDs, which are designed as information documents for retail investors, are also not suitable as a basis for product comparisons by distributors - in particular also because of the presentation and the prescribed formulations, which must be strictly adhered to from a regulatory point of view.
+For the purpose of product approval, distributors have designed separate technical solutions to obtain the required information.
 These tools allow, for example, the filtering of products according to certain product designs such as capital protection or certain underlyings.

 However, there are individual contents of the KIDs that are used by the institutions for product selection.
 This includes, for example, the SRI, which is also used for the target market under MiFID II product governance.
 In this context, the SRI is often used in determining the client group to which the product is to be marketed.
-In our view, however, many other contents, such as the performance scenarios shown in the KIDs, do not play any role in product selection.
+In our view, however, many other contents, such as the performance scenarios shown in the KIDs, do not play a role in product selection, especially as they often show incomprehensible values.

 We are not aware of any automated tools that help self-deciders to select products based on the KIDs.
-We also consider this to be difficult.
-In addition, there is the offer of investment advice (by human advisors or robo advice), where clients receive a recommendation tailored to their preferences.
+Given the large number of products that German self-deciders can purchase, we also consider this to be difficult.
+Instead, different filter options are usually used, e.g. to filter according to maturity, but especially product class-specific according to discounts, distances to barriers and caps, yields per final maturity, etc. The KIDs are also used as a basis for product selection.
+In addition, there is the offer of investment advice (by human advisors or robo advice), where customers receive a recommendation tailored to their preferences.